Table of Contents

 But that's really the only advantage to doing mocks for auction draft prep, because your player preferences and your leaguemates' whims are going to severely influence the flow of your league's draft day.

 So if you're looking for a plan of attack to use on draft day, your best bet is to find some player rankings that include each player's AAV, or else create your own.
 Creating your own might be better advice for an experienced auction drafter, but just like in personal finance, it's important to identify what are your priorities and define your limits ahead of time.
 If you can create a budget for yourself, it might help you avoid overspending when the drafting emotional high is upon you.
 It only takes two bidders to create a bidding war, and that's a quick way to blow up your draft budget.

 - Fantasy auction drafts typically work the same as a real-life live auction.
 One player is auctioned at a time, teams engage in free-for-all bidding, and the team willing to lay down the most money by the end wins the player to their roster.

 - Auction drafts are widely regarded as more fun than a snake draft, but commonly rejected because of their perceived complexity and duration.
 Every team has a chance to win any player, but managing one's budget is important to finishing the draft with a competitive squad.

 - Basic strategy for first-time auction drafters is to avoid overspending early, because bidding wars are common for the most popular players.
 Targeting mid-range players is where value can be found without paying the premium for a player who happens to be in the top 10 this year.

-- Practice on your fantasy site's provided mock draft software to make sure you're comfortable with the draft room features.
+- Practice on your fantasy site's provided mock draft software to make sure you're comfortable with the draft room mechanics.
 You don't want to miss out on Draft Day because you tried to place a bid with 1-second on the clock and lagged out.